nelsieborja/js-dictionary/Classes/README_OBJECT_LITERALS.md

 Above snippet reveals an important note: with _Object Literals_ you **always deal with the original class/object**, even if you define a new variable with the object as value.
 After setting the value of `frontend2.bias` to _"ViewJS"_ the value of `frontend1.bias` instead of _"ReactJS"_ became _"ViewJS"_ too!

+---

-> _Object Literal_ is considered as `Singleton` since it can only deliver one single instance at a time, and you cannot create more objects out of it
+> _Object Literal_ is considered as `Singleton` since it can only deliver one single instance at a time, and you cannot create more objects from it